tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 CID.
 In this case, the client is requested to use CID 100 for records sent to the server.

-At some point in the communication interaction, the IP address used by the client changes and, thanks to the CID usage, the security context to interpret the record is successfully located by the server.
-However, the server wants to test the reachability of the client at its new IP address.
+At some point in the communication interaction, the address used by the client changes and, thanks to the CID usage, the security context to interpret the record is successfully located by the server.
+However, the server wants to test the reachability of the client at its new address.

-{{fig-rrc-example}} shows the server initiating a "basic" RRC exchange (see {{regular}}) that establishes reachability of the client at the new IP address.
+{{fig-rrc-example}} shows the server initiating a "basic" RRC exchange (see {{regular}}) that establishes reachability of the client at the new address.

 ~~~
       Client                                             Server